Associate Professor David Campbell

 - Elliott, Sarah (2018).
 The impact of drainage design on the water table regime and soil moisture content in Waikato agricultural peat soil.

-My research contributes to the understanding of how ecosystems function, especially the way they exchange water, energy, carbon, and greenhouse gases with their atmospheric environment.
-I have predominantly worked within two groups of ecosystems: N.Z.’s globally distinctive peat wetlands; and our intensively managed agricultural systems.
+My research contributes to the understanding of how ecosystems function, especially the ways they exchange water, energy, carbon, and greenhouse gases with their atmospheric environment.
+I have predominantly worked within two groups of ecosystems: Aotearoa’s globally distinctive peat wetlands; and our intensively managed agricultural systems.
 In the 1990’s I was an early adopter of micrometeorological methods for investigating the water and energy balances, then CO2 and CH4 exchanges, of wetlands.
-With colleagues, I then applied these methodologies to investigate whole-farm carbon balances as a way of understanding the impact of the intensive management of grazed farming systems on soil carbon stocks.
-We now use these approaches to study ecosystem-scale greenhouse gas exchanges while still focussing on the sensitivity of ecosystems (whether natural or managed) to disturbance regimes, climate extremes (e.g. drought), and environmental change.
+Recently, I played a key role in developing a novel technique to measure nitrous oxide emissions from agricultural land at paddock scales.
+With my colleagues, we developed new methodologies to investigate whole-farm carbon balances under the intensive management of grazed farming systems.
+In the past few years, my research has focused on GHG emissions from the vast areas of Waikato's drained peatlands used for agriculture.
+With colleagues, we are advising Government ministries on improvements to the Aotearoa greenhouse gas inventory methods for organic soils.

 Find more research publications by David Campbell